jonnonz1/nz-statute-book/acts/public/2008/climate-change-response-emissions-trading-amendment-act-2008.md

 ### 6 Interpretation
 (1) Section 4(1) is amended by repealing the definitions of Minister, Minister responsible for the inventory agency, Minister responsible for the Registry, and representative identifier.
-(2) Section 4(1) is amended by inserting the following definitions in their appropriate alphabetical order:.
+(2) Section 4(1) is amended by inserting the following definitions in their appropriate alphabetical order:
-  - **account number** means a unique account number assigned to a holding account by the Registrar under section 15(1)(a)
+  - **account number** means a unique account number assigned to a holding account by the Registrar under section 15(1)﻿(a)
   - **allocation plan** means an allocation plan issued under section 79 or 80
   - **animal material** has the same meaning as in section 4(1) of the Animal Products Act 1999
   - **animal product** has the same meaning as in section 4(1) of the Animal Products Act 1999